Thursday, August 20, 2020

 So is the old Bebelheimer Shay still out there somewhere in the Seven Mountains?
 The following is my dissection of the legend.
 At the end I will offer my thoughts on whether or not you should lace up your boots for the hunt...

 First up is the basis of the story, lumbermen leaving an engine out in the woods due to some sort of accident or mechanical failure.
 Has this actually happened?
 The answer is yes.
 Equipment that was not worth retrieving was written off if costs of recovery exceeded the financial value.
 Did it happen often?
 Not really.
-Locomotives and related equipment represented investments and were the most expensive parts of the operation.
+Locomotives and related equipment represented investments and were often the most expensive parts of the operation.
 As such, they would be retrieved with the help of backwoods ingenuity and raw muscle.
 Even if equipment was abandoned, it was usually stripped of valuable parts to recoup some of the monetary loss, which is why rolling the engine down the mountain makes no sense from a financial standpoint.

 Has anyone actually found the engine?
 To date, there have been zero reputable accounts of locating the locomotive.
 Stories of its discovery are the same ones that have been recycled over the decades.
 Many repeat the same basic story.
 A well known version involves two men who were cutting over the mountain back to Milroy.
 Along the way, they happened upon a completely intact engine encased within a dense thicket.
 However, as darkness was quickly approaching, they didn’t have time to study it.
 Since the location lacked any discernible landmarks, the two men could not pinpoint where they had spotted the locomotive and it remained lost.